step-security-bot/cia-compliance-manager/docs/architecture/FUTURE_FLOWCHART.md

 ## Integration Ecosystem Workflow

-**Integration Focus:** Shows how the CIA Compliance Manager will interact with external tools and systems to create a comprehensive security management ecosystem.
+**🔌 Integration Focus:** Shows how the CIA Compliance Manager will interact with external tools and systems to create a comprehensive security management ecosystem.

-**Data Flow Focus:** Illustrates the bidirectional data flows between the CIA Compliance Manager and other enterprise systems.
+**📊 Data Flow Focus:** Illustrates the bidirectional data flows between the CIA Compliance Manager and other enterprise systems.

 ```mermaid
 flowchart TD